 Too late to stumble away.
 Far too late.
 Her face kissed the trembling ground long before she realized she’d been hit.
 Rubber met her foot, a literal third wheel between two sources of pain.
 Slowly, it pulped her bones with cold impunity.

 Her subconsciousness held no small fistfull of gall, leaving bloodstained sticky notes all over the fridge of her third eye.
 “You’re far from home, my girl.
 Likely never to happen upon a yellow brick road, and far too clumsy to wear ruby slippers.”
-Okay, she got it.
-Constant reminders were the things she was trying to avoid.

 Tighter she held on, but the pillow was incapable of squirming away in embarrassment, hugging back, or even giving her a little warmth in return.
 Ten seconds.
 Nan counted them alongside deep breaths.
 More than a practical allowance for despondent wallowing.

-A silver medical bracelet coiled snugly around her wrist; the sixth of its kind, and the source of many a headache.
+A silver medical bracelet fit snugly around her wrist; the sixth of its kind, and the source of many a headache.
 She sent two short flares of her trademark purple through it.
 Her trusty steed, now dubbed Slowsilver, hummed to her side.